ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 ## Setting IAM permissions
 {: #setting-iam-permissions}

 Before deploying an {{site.data.keyword.spectrum_full_notm}} cluster, specific IAM permissions must be assigned to either a user or an access group.
-The IAM script automates that process.
+The automation script enables this process.

 How does this script work?

+Automation provides user a flexibility to run the specific script to ensure or to gain the required access to perform the LSF deployment.
+It also ensures that if you have certain permissions then the script will omit those permissions and add the pending permissions that are required as part of cluster deployment.

+For example, for the **App configuration** service, the user requires Administrator and Manager permissions.
+If the user already has the Administrator permission then the script will omit this and provide only Manager permission.

 * **Interactive input collection** - Prompts for the IBMid (admin email), Resource Group ID, Account ID, and target (User or Access Group).
 * **Permission check** - Verifies that the admin has account-level IAM Identity Administrator rights which is required to assign policies.